AFTEA is a public charity professional organization

 Article XI- Ratification

-This By-laws shall be ratified by an affirmative vote of two-thirds (2/3) of the members present for such purpose and shall take effect immediately after its ratification.
-A copy of the ratified by-laws must be submitted to the secretariat of the Executive Board of New York for record keeping purposes.
+The By-laws shall be ratified by an affirmative vote of two-thirds (2/3) of the members present for such purpose and shall take effect immediately after the ratification.
+A copy of the ratified by-laws must be submitted to the secretariat of the Executive Board of New York for purposes of record keeping.

 ARTICLE I- Name

-Section 1 The official name of this organization shall be known as the Association of Filipino Teachers and Educators in America (AFTEA), Incorporated.
+Section 1 Official name of this organization shall be known as the Association of Filipino Teachers and Educators in America (AFTEA), Incorporated.

-Section 2 The official color and seal of the Association is circular, with light green background and black print AFTEA, Inc., Founded 2006 on it.
+Section 2 The official color and seal of the Association is circular, light green background and black print AFTEA, Inc., Founded in 2006 and EIN No. 26-1960768 on it.
 At the center are the flags of the Philippines and the United States of America.

 Section 3 The official motto of the Association is “Building Lives, Building Families and Building Professions”.